 But we don’t want you to feel crumby if you fall short or don’t meet the mark of what you set out to do.

-It’s like this: It’s really great to have goals, goals are important to success and can help us focus our efforts and ideas into something that can be super rewarding.
+It’s like this: It’s really great to have goals, goals are important to success and overall happiness and can help us focus our efforts and ideas into something that can be super rewarding.
 Like a certain GPA or scoring a job we really wanted, or even just saving enough money to go on spring break!

 But progress is progress, and giving yourself a hard-t0-achieve goal kind of defeats the purpose of feeling good enough about where you’re at in your present life.